isomerpages/nlb-discovereads/_diy-resources/preschool-resources/creative-conversations.md

 third_nav_title: Preschool Resources
 ---
 ## **Creative Conversations**
-A newsletter by ECDA that touches on various themes for children.
-Includes a craft activity and book recommendations.
+A monthly newsletter by ECDA that touches on various themes.
+Includes craft activities and book recommendations for children.

 ### **October 2020 Issue**